Satellite Router PCB: Mastering High Reliability and Extreme Environmental Challenges in Space Communication Networks

 A typical aerospace-grade hardware development cycle follows a strict Gate Review model.

-1. Phase 1: Planning - Define the project plan, Hardware Design Assurance Plan (PHAC).
+1. Stage 1: Planning - Define the project plan, Plan for Hardware Aspects of Certification (PHAC).

-2. Phase 2: Requirements Capture - Define and verify hardware requirements.
+2. Stage 2: Requirements Capture - Define and validate hardware requirements.

-3. Phase 3: Conceptual & Detailed Design - Conduct architectural design, circuit design, and PCB layout.
+3. Stage 3: Conceptual & Detailed Design - Conduct architectural design, circuit design, and PCB layout.

 4. Stage 4: Implementation - PCB manufacturing, component procurement, and assembly.